kehantan/labbook/docs/assays/plaque.rst

 #.
 Prepare microcentrifuge tube equivalent to the number of dilutions you wanted to do.
 #.
 Take virus sample from -80 :math:`^{\circ}`\ C.
 #.
 Thaw virus sample in 37 :math:`^{\circ}`\ C water bath.
 #.
+Bring the virus sample into the BSC.
+#.
 Do a serial dilution of the virus stock by diluting the virus with 2% DMEM in microcentrifuge tube.
-Can start from 1 to 5 times dilution factor.
+We usually do 10x serial dilution.

+**10 x Serial Dilution**

 #.
-Label 5 microcentrifuge tube.
+Label 10 microcentrifuge tube.

     Label example: :math:`10^{-1}`, :math:`10^{-2}`, :math:`10^{-3}` ...

 #.
 Dispense 450 uL of 2% DMEM into each tube.
 #.
 Dispense 50 uL of virus stock into the first tube (:math:`10^{-1}`).
 #.
 Mix well by either pipette repeatedly or using a vortex.
 #.
 Transfer 50 uL of diluted virus from first tube to second tube (:math:`10^{-2}`).
 #.
 Mix well by either pipette repeatedly or using a vortex.
 #.
 Repeat the process for each tube until the last tube.

 *Note:* Assuming infecting Vero cells in 6 well plate, which uses 300 uL of virus containing media, so prepare 500 uL of virus containing media makes sense.
-If infecting Vero cells in 12 well plate, which would use only 100 uL of virus containing media, reduce the volume to 250 uL makes more sense.
+If infecting Vero cells in 12 well plate, which would use only 100 uL of virus containing media, reduce the volume to 250 uL makes more sense, so we don't waste the media.
 25 uL virus + 225 uL 2% DMEM.

 Infection
 ~~~~~~~~~